zama-ai/concrete-core/concrete-core/docs/general_concepts/memory_management.md

 We would advise against using the view API if you don't need it.
 The reason being that the original goal was to provide functionality required by the `concrete-compiler`.
 This means that the view API is currently not as extensively supported in existing engines as the historical owned memory API.
 {% endhint %}

-Some engines require to have an already allocated ciphertext entity, like `LweCiphertextDiscardingEncryptionEngine` whose entry point is `discard_encrypt_lwe_ciphertext`.
-In that case you can use one of the `LweCiphertextCreationEngine` variants available in the default backend for example (entry point `create_lwe_ciphertext_from`) providing a properly sized `Vec` (which will be consumed) to create an owning `LweCiphertext32` or `LweCiphertext64`.
+Some engines require users to have an already allocated ciphertext entity, like `LweCiphertextDiscardingEncryptionEngine` whose entry point is `discard_encrypt_lwe_ciphertext`.
+In that case, you can use one of the `LweCiphertextCreationEngine` variants available in the default backend.
+For example, (entry point `create_lwe_ciphertext_from`) providing a properly sized `Vec` (which will be consumed) to create an owning `LweCiphertext32` or `LweCiphertext64`.
 This entity can then be used in the `discard_encrypt_lwe_ciphertext` call.

 There are cases where you may want to allocate memory ahead of time or manage memory allocation in a manual way and give pieces of that memory to certain ciphertext entities.

-This is for example a requirement for the `concrete-compiler` to use an MLIR bufferization pass.
+This is a requirement for the `concrete-compiler` to use an MLIR bufferization pass.

-To that end, a restricted set of ciphertext entities (at the time of writing `LweCiphertextEntity` and `GlweCiphertextEntity`) can be instantiated in `MutView` and `View` variants, which borrow their memory.
+To that end, a restricted set of ciphertext entities (at the time of writing, `LweCiphertextEntity` and `GlweCiphertextEntity`) can be instantiated in `MutView` and `View` variants, which borrow their memory.

 The following paragraphs also apply to GLWE ciphertexts, so you can replace "LWE" by "GLWE" and the following text should remain correct.

-To instantiate an `LweCiphertextMutView32` or `LweCiphertextMutView64` you can call the proper variant of `LweCiphertextCreationEngine` (entry point `create_lwe_ciphertext_from`), providing a mutable slice of the proper scalar type (`u32` or `u64`).
-You can refer to the `concrete-core` documentation on [docs.rs](https://docs.rs) where example usage are provided for `LweCiphertextCreationEngine`.
+To instantiate an `LweCiphertextMutView32` or `LweCiphertextMutView64`, you can call the proper variant of `LweCiphertextCreationEngine` (entry point `create_lwe_ciphertext_from`), providing a mutable slice of the proper scalar type (`u32` or `u64`).
+You can refer to the `concrete-core` documentation on [docs.rs](https://docs.rs) where example usage is provided for `LweCiphertextCreationEngine`.

 `LweCiphertextView32` and `LweCiphertextView64` can be instantiated in the same way, the requirement being that the slices passed to the `create_lwe_ciphertext_from` function have to be immutable.

 One current pain point of the view API is that you cannot create a mutable view and an immutable view from the same piece of memory, which is normal given Rust borrowing rules.

-Converting from a `LweCiphertextMutView` to a `LweCiphertextView` is possible, it requires using the `LweCiphertextConsumingRetrievalEngine` (entry point `consume_retrieve_lwe_ciphertext`) to get the underlying slice from the `LweCiphertextMutView`, and then creating a new `LweCiphertextView` using the righ variant of `LweCiphertextCreationEngine`.
-You can learn more about `RetrievalEngines` in the [next section](#retrieving-the-container-of-a-ciphertext).
+Converting from a `LweCiphertextMutView` to a `LweCiphertextView` is possible.
+It requires using the `LweCiphertextConsumingRetrievalEngine` (entry point `consume_retrieve_lwe_ciphertext`) to get the underlying slice from the `LweCiphertextMutView`, and then creating a new `LweCiphertextView` using the proper variant of `LweCiphertextCreationEngine`.
+You can learn more about `RetrievalEngines` in the [next section](memory\_management.md#retrieving-the-container-of-a-ciphertext).

 Converting from `MutView` to `View` is an operation you are very likely to perform if you first write output data in a mutable memory zone and then want to use that same memory zone as an immutable input to another computation.